promoting well-being & resilience, aliveness and effectiveness

-This includes introductory sessions, thorough foundation courses and more advanced courses.
+Tall Spaghetti offers 3 levels of training courses for businesses: introductory, foundation and continuation.
 All taught by a trainer with a long-standing meditation practice; appropriate training in mindfulness; and relevant workplace training experience.
 Mindfulness has been shown to be great for well-being and effectiveness.
-Indeed, its potential impact goes much deeper than this.

 Your options for Tall Spaghetti workplace mindfulness training

-You may want to do a multi-part foundation course.
-I would highly recommend this option, as this best supports you in developing your own meditation practice.
+You can follow that up with a multi-part foundation course.
+This really supports you in developing your own meditation practice over time.
 This option requires daily meditation practice in between sessions.
-Meditation is what cultivates or ‘trains’ mindfulness.
+Meditation is what cultivates mindfulness.
 So, a multi-part foundation course gives you the greatest access, over time, to the fuller potential of mindfulness.

-As you increase your mindfulness through these courses, you’ll have the chance to discover how this can make a fundamental difference to your effectiveness and your well-being.
+As you increase your mindfulness, you’ll have the chance to discover how this can make a fundamental positive difference to your effectiveness and your well-being.

 There is immense excitement about mindfulness in many areas of life, including the workplace, and for good reason.
 In October 2015 the Mindfulness All-Party Parliamentary Group produced its recommendations for bringing mindfulness into the workplace in its Mindful Nation Report.
 So why the high profile and all the interest?